Texas woman accused of spraying blood, urine on Capitol art

 Green sprayed the liquid on paintings of governors in the Capitol rotunda before telling the corporal “there was blood and urine in the bottle.”
 The officer says he could smell urine.

 The officer tried to arrest Green, but she ran from the Capitol grounds.
-Travis County court security deputies arrested her.
+Department of Public Safety officers arrested her.

 Green was charged with harassment of a public servant, evading arrest and other counts.